Metacomco Advert - December 1986

 "We'd like to have a multi-tasking single-user system, and if Tripos does this, we'll go that way".

-There were also rumours that Commodore was considering porting Atari's TOS operating system to the Amiga, although Commodore's head of software development Gail Wellington suggested "Why would we do that?" when asked.
+There were further more-radical rumours that Commodore was even considering porting Atari's TOS - originally Tramiel Operating System, but which by now was claimed to be simply The Operating System[5] - to the Amiga, although Commodore's head of software development, former Commodorian Gail Wellington, suggested "Why would we do that?" when asked.

 "I think it'll be an interesting battle.
 We're aware that Digital Research is now taking our operating system very, very seriously, which is why I believe you're hearing rumours of TOS on the Amiga.
 And we're getting ready for the fight"[6].